-Check to see if there is a small business that will repair your item if you can't repair it yourself.
+- Check to see if a small business will repair your item if you can't fix it yourself.

 6. Eat Less Meat.

-If we truly care about the health of our planet, then we can't ignore the evidence of the negative impacts animal agriculture has on the environment.
-I'm not suggesting that everyone become vegan or vegetarian, although that would be the most planet-friendly way to go, instead, I'm challenging you to eat fewer animal products.
+If we genuinely care about the health of our planet, then we can't ignore the evidence of the negative impacts animal agriculture has on the environment.
+I'm not suggesting that everyone become vegan or vegetarian, although that would be the most planet-friendly way to go; instead, I'm challenging you to eat fewer animal products.

 I've found the easiest way to do this is to make a plan.
-There are a ton of wonderful resources out there to help you reduce your food footprint.
-The New York Times has a fantastic article titled The Meat-Lover's Guide to Eating Less Meat that I found helpful in creating my plan - check it out!
+There are a ton of excellent resources out there to help you reduce your food footprint.
+The New York Times has a fantastic article titled The Meat-Lover's Guide to Eating Less Meat that I found helpful in creating my plan!

 7. Create Less Waste (Or Go Zero Waste)

 The average American sends 4.9 lbs. of trash to the landfill EVERY DAY!
-That's a huge amount of trash which adds more stress on our already outdated and overflowing landfills.
-What's more is the US represents 4% of the world’s population but produces 12% of municipal solid waste, making us the most wasteful country in the world.
+That's a massive amount of waste which adds more stress on our already outdated and overflowing landfills.
+What's more is the U.S. represents 4% of the world's population but produces 12% of municipal solid waste, making us the most wasteful country in the world.
 And, the runner-up isn't even close.

 The only solution is to reduce the amount of waste we generate.
 But, where do we start?

-When you have to buy an item, check your local thrift stores or check Apps like Offer Up or Freecycle, which allow people to buy or sell locally.
+- When you have to buy an item, check your local thrift stores or Apps like Offer Up or Freecycle, which allow people to buy or sell locally.

-When you see an item you like or want, ask yourself if you really need it.
-Take an hour, or better yet, a day to think about it.
+- When you see an item you like or want, ask yourself if you really need it.
+Please take an hour, or better yet, a day, to think about it.

-Support local bulk food stores (bring your own containers), farmer’s markets, community gardens, or plant your own garden.
+- Support local bulk food stores (bring containers from home), farmer's markets, community gardens, or plant a garden.

 8. Be an advocate for change and vote.

-Let your purchases speak for you.
+- Let your purchases speak for you.
 Don't buy from companies that are harmful to the environment.
-Yes, it takes some time and effort to learn about the companies we purchase from, but if we don't, there is no incentive for them to change their practices.
+Yes, it takes some time and effort to learn about the companies we purchase from, but there is no incentive for them to change their practices if we don't.

-Make it a habit to say "No." No straw, no bag, no utensils, please.
+- Make it a habit to say "No." No straw, no bag, no utensils, please.
 Do this as soon as you can.
 If you're ordering food online, type this message in the notes section.
-It saves the business money, saves the server time, and saves the planet resources.
+It saves the business money, saves the server time, and saves the planet's resources.

 Share your knowledge with friends and family!
-Oftentimes, it's not that people want to be wasteful or behave in ways that harm the planet, it's that they don't really understand the full consequences of these types of actions.
+Often, it's not that people want to be wasteful or behave in ways that harm the planet; but that large corporations have downplayed the full consequences of these types of actions.
 Knowledge is power!

-If you're thinking...this is all very nice information, but will one person really make a difference?
+If you think this is all nice information, but will one person really make a difference?
 The answer is YES!

 Every day you make decisions that impact the planet.
 What are you buying?
 How do you get your groceries?
 What are you eating?
 What companies are you buying from?
 Every purchase you make (or don't make) is a vote for the type of world you would like to live in and the type of world you would like your children and grandchildren to inherit.